Riverfest & Melaleuca Freedom Celebration - Public Safety Information

-- NO ATV’s: No private ATVs or motorized vehicles will be permitted at Snake River Landing.
-Motorized vehicles are only allowed in open roads or parking lots and must stay off trails and sidewalks.
+- NO ATV’s: No private ATVs, dirt bikes, go carts or other motorized vehicles will be permitted at Snake River Landing.

 - WATER SAFETY: People are asked to stay out of the river, canals and water features in and around Snake River Landing, including the Snake River.
 The waterways may look refreshing on a hot day, but there are many hidden dangers and water levels are high and fast.
 Water features at Snake River Landing may contain additives that are unsafe for people and pets.

 - EMERGENCY TRAFFIC: Keep emergency vehicle lanes open to allow public safety personnel to respond quickly and safely.
 When needed, please make safe efforts to make space for public safety personnel to get through quickly, whether on foot, bike, or in a vehicle.

 Those attending the Melaleuca Freedom Celebration should plan to arrive early and should not expect to access Snake River Landing at the last minute.
 Attendees should review the Parking & Exiting Map provided by event organizers for recommended parking areas based on your destination following the fireworks.
 When the fireworks conclude, traffic from each parking lot will flow in a pre-determined direction.
 Be sure to choose a parking lot that will exit in the direction you need to go after the show.